argoproj-labs/argocd-operator/docs/reference/api.html.md

 <a href="#argoproj.io/v1alpha1.ArgoCDSpec">ArgoCDSpec</a>)
 </p>
 <p>
-<p>ArgoCDGrafanaSpec defines the desired state for the Grafana server component.</p>
+<p>ArgoCDGrafanaSpec defines the desired state for the Grafana component.</p>
 </p>
 <table>
 <thead>